Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_tuple.md

     ```

 ### Multiply Tuples
-If you want to multiply the content of a tuple a given number of times, you can use the * operator:
+If you want to multiply the content of a tuple a given number of times, you can use the * operator.

 **Code Example**
 === "Jac"